 What We Like: Percy is a really fast way to test how a single web page looks on all of the browsers and device combinations.
 And it can test how it looks as the width of the screen changes, to find any widths where the responsive design is broken (overlapping elements, huge white spaces, etc.).
 Users mention that the snapshot stabilization feature can minimize false positives from the tiny differences between the ways different browsers render an app.

 What We Don’t Like: Pixel-by-pixel image comparison is too sensitive for functional testing of web applications where you’re navigating through multiple screens, inputting information, evaluating results, etc. The noise from all of the false positives will quickly make it unusable for testing more than one page at a time.

 Pricing: Percy has a free tier which provides 5,000 screenshots/month, unlimited team members, and unlimited projects.
-The Professional Plan starts at $149/month and includes unlimited users, cross-browser support, automatic browser upgrades, responsive visual testing, source code integrations, and 1 year build history.
+The Startup plan starts at $149/month and includes unlimited users, cross-browser support, automatic browser upgrades, responsive visual testing, source code integrations, and 1 year build history.

 Improve Your Test Coverage with Visual Regression Testing from Rainforest QA

 With a visual regression testing tool, you can be confident your app is free of visual bugs that disrupt the user experience or erode your brand image.

 Rainforest QA’s no-code automated testing platform lets you build regression tests that automatically check the visual components of your app.
 It’s a scalable, all-in-one quality assurance solution that’s appropriate for small teams just getting started with automated testing or QA-mature teams regularly running 500+ automated software tests.